kncr-f/kncr-f/README.md

 ### Hi there, I am Fatih 👋

 - 🔭 I’m currently creating some full stack projects
-- 🌱 ...learning more about Mern Tech
+- 🌱 I am a recent graduate from a bootcamp in Berlin and I'm trying to land a job as a software engineering role.
--  ✈️ My current goal is learning more about coding and improving my skills
+-  ✈️ My current goal is improving my coding skills